PHOTO: Dr. Carole Estabrooks, Professor & Tier 1 Canada Research Chair at the University of Alberta, and Registered Nurse

 But for Dr. Carole Estabrooks, a nurse researcher, they are unfortunately nothing new.

 For the past 15 years, Dr. Estabrooks has researched long-term residential care, looking for ways to improve both quality of care and quality of life for older adults living in these facilities.
-This spring she chaired the Royal Society task force that produced the report Restoring Trust: COVID-19 and the Future of Long-Term Care
+This spring she chaired the Royal Society task force that produced the report Restoring Trust: COVID-19 and the Future of Long-Term Care, gaining national attention.

 She says COVID-19 didn’t break the system, it focused “floodlights” on the system.
 “Canada relative to other countries has the worst record of deaths as a proportion of total COVID-19 deaths in nursing homes in the world – 81 percent, with Quebec and Ontario the hardest hit.”